 Catholic Christian Outreach (CCO) is committed to protecting the privacy of the personal information of its members, customers and supporters.
 It values the trust of those it deals with, and of the public, and recognizes that maintaining this trust requires that it be transparent and accountable in how it treats the information that individuals choose to share with CCO.

-126.96.36.199 During the course of our various projects and activities, we frequently gather and use personal information.
-Anyone from whom we collect such information should expect that it will be carefully protected and that any use of or other dealing with this information is subject to consent.
-Our privacy practices are designed to achieve this.
+During the course of CCO’s various projects and activities, it frequently gathers and uses personal information.
+Anyone from whom CCO collects such information should expect that it will be carefully protected and that any use of or dealing with this information is subject to the individual’s consent.
+CCO’s privacy practices are designed to achieve this.

-CCO, its directors, officers, employees and volunteers are required to comply with the principles and the Policy and will be restricted access to personal information solely to perform the services provided by CCO.
+CCO, its directors, officers, staff members and volunteers are required to comply with the principles of this policy and will have restricted access to personal information solely to perform the services provided by CCO.

 Any inquiry, request or concern related to privacy matters should be made in writing to CCO and sent to:

 Personal Information Compliance Officer

 A printed copy of the Policy may be requested by mail or e-mail at the above address.